Responding to Neglect

 Practitioners need to be open to recognising and working with families to respond to neglect; identifying how neglect presents and what “good enough” looks like.
 The development and implementation of this policy and procedures are to be seen as an integral part of our determination to provide high quality responsive services, which meet the needs of children and young people.

-Defining Neglect
+Defining neglect

 Neglect can be complex and is often difficult to define clearly because most definitions are based on personal perceptions of neglect.
 These include what constitutes "good enough" care and what a child's needs are.
 Neglect often co-exists with other forms of abuse and is often a pre-condition to allowing other abuse to take place.